atropos-null/LS/py119/py119_studyguide.md

 When using your own code as a key function in sorted, there are a few key elements to keep in mind:

-Key Function: The key function should take a single element from the list and return a value that will be used for sorting.
+**Key Function**: The key function should take a single element from the list and return a value that will be used for sorting.
 This value can be a single value or a tuple, depending on your sorting criteria.

-Return Value: The return value of the key function determines the sorting order.
+**Return Value**: The return value of the key function determines the sorting order.
 For example, if you want to sort elements in ascending order, the return value should be smaller for elements that should come first.

-Sorting Criteria: The key function should implement the specific sorting criteria you want.
+**Sorting Criteria**: The key function should implement the specific sorting criteria you want.
 For example, if you want to sort uppercase letters before lowercase letters, the key function should return a value that reflects this order.

 [Back to the top](#top)
 ***